Where Do High-Nets Keep Their Money?

 High-nets tend to favor conservative or ultra-conservative portfolio structures.
 The breakdown shows that respondents hold 53.4% in non-financial assets and 46.6% in financial assets.

-Market reports identify that rich people allocate 25% to 34% of their assets to cash.
-This is the most of any asset class.
+Market reports identify that rich people allocate 25% to 34% of their assets to cash–more than any other asset class.

 In emergencies, access to cash offers the agility for quick decisions.
 This is why the wealthy often keep much of their wealth in cash and cash equivalents.